 Our annual contract holders can benefit from reciprocal moorings at other Aquavista marinas.
 You can read more about that here, in our Reciprocal Moorings Policy.

 Before making a journey, you should make contact with your alternative chosen Aquavista marina to ensure they have space for your boat.
-Berths can be reserved for you to stay for up to 28 days (our London marinas have a maximum stay of 14 days).
+Berths can be reserved for you to stay for up to 28 days and you can have unlimited visits to any of our 18 marina locations.

 Yes - and we highly recommend that you visit your selected marina before signing an agreement with us so that you can meet the team, get a feel for the environment and ask as many questions as you like.
 Please contact the marina before you arrive so that we can make sure a member of the team is available to let you in and show you around, as a lot of our marinas are locked and gated communities.